Filipe is a Msc in Management graduate living in Lisbon, Portugal. Despite that, he usually prefers to write about his more geeky interests.

 For the past two decades, Pixar has been a crucial part of the animation movie landscape.
-They have consistently produced classic after classic gaining numerous accollades and ensuring the legacy of their work and of their prowess in the field of animation.
+They have consistently produced classic after classic gaining numerous accolades and ensuring the legacy of their work and of their prowess in the field of animation.
 Today they stand as a household name and a staple of quality storytelling and technical excellence, making movies that can be enjoyed by all ages.
-While not all of their feature films are what you would call outstanding, it is undeniable that they have developed some of the greatest animations in history.
+While not all of their feature films are what you would call outstanding, it is undeniable that they have developed some of the greatest animation in history.

 As such, when trying to find out which one is regarded as the best movie among Pixar's roster of productions, many different opinions will arise.
 Everyone has a Pixar movie that they love and consider to be the best from the animation company.

 Well today, I would like to talk with you about my personal choice, The Incredibles.
 It is not an unpopular choice, by any means.
 Directed by Brad Bird in 2004, The Incredibles is one of Pixar´s most acclaimed productions.
 A somewhat more mature movie than Pixar´s previous animations, The Incredibles uses the backdrop of the superhero genre (now much more in the public conscience than it was in 2004) to tell a story that explores the trends and tropes of that genre and at points deconstructs them, all the while presenting an exciting and engaging narrative with fully realised and interesting characters.